aosasona/php-router/README.md

 > More methods will also be added in the future.

 You can access these any functions outside your index or main file too by using the namespace `Trulyao\PhpRouter\HTTP`.
 Also, you are not constrained to any particular coding style or variable naming convention either.

+## Error Pages

+You can easily add a custom 404, 405 or 500 page by creating a file in the `/views` directory (or wherever your base path is; where your controllers or views are) called `404.php`, `405.php` or `500.php`

 ## Views & Templates
 In views, you are provided with the following variables by default: